Understanding Pension Rights in Divorce: A Comprehensive Guide

 2) Pension Offsetting

-Offsetting is another route which also allows a clean break.
-The court can decide for one partner to keep their pension, while the other partner receives assets equivalent to what the pension is worth.
-Although it can be very difficult to exactly calculate how much a pension is worth in relation to assets, it can be worth it to achieve a clean break from your spouse.
+Offsetting is another route that also allows a clean break.
+The court can decide that one partner keeps their pension, while the other partner receives assets equivalent to what the pension is worth.
+Although it can be very difficult to calculate exactly how much a pension is worth in relation to other assets, it can be worth it to achieve a clean break from your spouse.

 This order can be given for several reasons.
 For example:

 If a couple is looking to divide assets 50/50, this may mean selling their house.
-However, if one partner has a significantly larger pension than the other, then they could get less of the sale proceeds from the house.
-They would then keep more, or all, of their pension.
+However, if one partner has a significantly larger pension than the other, they could receive less of the sale proceeds from the house and keep more, or all, of their pension.

-This does mean that the non-pension owning party receives a greater share of marital assets up front.
-But they may not have the same security later unless spousal maintenance is also being given, though it does mean that a clean break is achieved.
+This does mean that the non-pension-owning party receives a greater share of marital assets up front.
+But they may not have the same security later unless spousal maintenance is also being given, even though it does mean that a clean break is achieved.

 3) Pensions Attachment